 Read our ultimate camping checklist for a more detailed camping list for longer trips.

 Learn to use a compass and map

 Last but certainly not least, this is the most important of all the wild camping tips I can offer and could well save your life.
 Wherever you decide to go, you need to ensure you have a good compass and detailed map with you.

 GPS and hiking apps are great but they rely on batteries and satellite coverage.
 We have written a comprehensive guide on how to use a compass and map which should be enough to get you started.
 I swear by Ordnance Survey Explorer maps (1:25,000) for the UK.
 And of course, as with any outdoor activity, make sure you tell someone where you’re going, your expected route and when you expect to return.

 Check the weather

-I’m playing devil’s advocate a little here as even if I know the weather’s going to be horrendous (Storm Katie anyone?), I always go!
+I’m playing devil’s advocate a little here as even if I know the weather’s going to be horrendous (Storm Katie anyone?), I still go!
 But as I said, for me that’s the draw.
-However, as with many of these wild camping tips it’s a good idea to be as prepared as possible.
+However, as with many of these wild camping tips, it’s a good idea to be as prepared as possible.

 Before you head off into the wilderness check the latest forecast and if possible try keep up to date with changes while you’re on expedition – there are numerous apps available for smartphones which can help with this.
-Our favourite is Weather Live (iOS, Android), although, if you ask me, it kind of takes the ‘wild’ out of wild camping.
+Our favourite is Weather Live (iOS, Android).